Nabta Playa: Claims for early alignments and star maps

 Astrophysicist Thomas G. Brophy suggests the hypothesis that the southerly line of three stones inside the Calendar Circle represented the three stars of Orion’s Belt and the other three stones inside the calendar circle represented the shoulders and head stars of Orion as they appeared in the sky.
 These correspondences were for two dates – circa 4800 BC and at precessional opposition – representing how the sky "moves" long term.
 Brophy proposes that the circle was constructed and used circa the later date, and the dual date representation was a conceptual representation of the motion of the sky over a precession cycle.

 Near the Calendar Circle, which is made of smaller stones, there are alignments of large megalithic stones.
 The southerly lines of these megaliths, Brophy argues, aligned to the same stars as represented in the Calendar Circle, all at the same epoch, circa 6270 BC.
-Brophy argues that the Calendar Circle correlation with Orion's belt occurred between 6400 BCE and 4900 BC, matching radio-carbon dates of some campfires in the area.
+Brophy argues that the Calendar Circle correlation with Orion's belt occurred between 6400 BC and 4900 BC, matching radio-carbon dates of some campfires in the area.